OHRC response to letter requesting an OHRC inquiry on the institutionalization of older adults in Ontario (SSAO)

 While the coronavirus does not discriminate, data tells us that the COVID-19 pandemic has brought to the fore profound systemic inequalities, and has exacted a devastating social, economic and health toll on Ontario’s most vulnerable people and communities.
 I am writing today to stress the important role that human rights principles, considerations and obligations should play in vaccine distribution planning.

-Letter to Minister of Health to follow up on Bioethics Table recommendations and proposed framework for a COVID-19 triage protocol
+Letter to Minister of Health to follow up on critical care triage protocol